Riminder uses deep learning to better match people to jobs

 The goal is to make sure recruiters have the information they need to judge candidates on both their ability to fit into company culture and their mastery of key skills.

 When demonstrating Riminder’s value to a potential recruiting client, the team often runs tests on historical data.
-This data makes it easy to compare the platform’s automated short list with a human generated list.
+This data makes it easy to compare the platform’s automated short list with a human-generated list.

 “When we compared results, recruiters found 3x more candidates they were interested in, they just weren’t using the right keywords,” explained Mouhidine Seiv, founder of Riminder.